 - Build a large Fan page based on a passion and promote to them

-- Use http://teeview.phatograph.com to sort successful campaigns by sales numbers or search for the most profitable.
+- Use https://teeview.phatograph.com (no longer available) to sort successful campaigns by sales numbers or search for the most profitable.
 You can even search niches.

 - Use Tee Inspector to research trends, see what sells and manage your TeeSpring Campaigns.